hermannpencole/nifi-swagger-client/docs/SnippetsApi.md

 # **updateSnippet**
 > SnippetEntity updateSnippet(id, body)

-Move&#39;s the components in this Snippet into a new Process Group and drops the snippet
+Move&#39;s the components in this Snippet into a new Process Group and discards the snippet